CISPA-SysSec/mua_fuzzer_bench/README.md

 # Extending the Tool

 There are three expected ways to extend the current state of the framework.
-Adding new fuzzer, adding new program, and adding or changing mutations.
+Adding new fuzzers, adding new programs, and adding or changing mutations.

 ## Adding New Fuzzers

 All fuzzers are located in the directory `dockerfiles/fuzzers/`, each fuzzer is located in a separate directory, and the directory name is used to identify the fuzzer.
 It is recommended to look at existing fuzzer configurations and follow their setup when adding a new fuzzer.
 Note that `dockerfiles/fuzzers/system/` is used as the base image.
 Four files need to be provided to use a fuzzer (under `dockerfiles/fuzzers/<fuzzer name>/`):

 - **Dockerfile**: The docker build command is run from the project root dir.